The Earth is not ours, it is a treasure we hold in trust for future generations.

 Lasqueti Island Nature Conservancy protects and stewards the natural world on Xwe’etay/Lasqueti Island and surrounding islands & waters through education, restoration, community, and long-term protection of areas of ecological and cultural significance.

-In doing so, we also acknowledge the many generations of Indigenous peoples who called Xwe’etay home.
+We acknowledge that Xwe’etay lands and waters are within the traditional territories of several Coast Salish Nations.
+In doing so, we also acknowledge the many generations of Indigenous Peoples who called Xwe’etay home.